 Arthashastra – The Science of Wealth by Thomas R Trautmann

 This small book tries to bring the mighty Arthashastra to you and does so very effectively.
 It does not take you through the academic study of Arthashastra.
 And its context then and now.
-It picks up some tenets that are relevant as the roots of the business as it exists today.
+It picks up some tenets that are relevant to the roots of the business as it exists today.
 It looks at the two popular existential states of a state i.e. a kingdom and a republic.
 And it looks at the economic aspects that Arthashastra talks about.
 And how it is possibly relevant or not relevant today.
 It looks at the ancient book of wealth as a reference book.
 A book that provides information and knowledge on politics and economy in an ideal state.
 A state that exists for a common good headed by a king.

 The first chapter after a long introduction takes a look at the kingdom vs republic debate.
 Now the republic as it existed during the time of Chanakya is very different from the one that we live in today.
 The republics then were very small.
 It tells you what differentiates kingdoms and republics.
 It analyzes the reasons for kingdoms being more long lasting than the republics.
 And being more financially stable as they engage in active wealth generation.
 It says though republics are more stable politically as it cannot be seized merely by killing the king as in case of kingdoms.
 From here on everything is about Kingdoms as Chanakya talks about an ideal kingdom.
 And has not much to offer for republics.
 Does this mean he recommends kingdoms over republics?
-May be.
+Maybe.

 It goes on to tell about the inventory that a king maintains of precious metals, granary, armory, textiles and goods of general use.
 He describes in detail the proportion of produce that should be maintained as inventory by the king.
 To take care of crisis situations like famines or wars.
 There is a prescription for consumption of consumables by men, women and domesticated animals.
 That state not only the quantity they should consume but also the quality depending on the kind of work they do and where they stand in the social hierarchy.
 The best is obviously reserved for the king.